NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 Once you have filled at least one **cluster ID** click on :samp:`Run Fitting` to start the analysis of your data.
 Progress bars will appear on the screen to report on the progress of the fitting procedure and more information are displayed in the terminal window or the *Anaconda Prompt*.

-.. warning:: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.

 .. seealso:: Tutorial :ref:`First time using IsoCor` has example data
             that you can use to test your installation.